Chong Lim: 2000 Sydney Olympics

-Ceremonies
+Mainstream Events

-Lim was the musical director of the closing ceremony for the 2002 Commonwealth Games in Manchester and also directed and composed "Don't Dream It's Over" sung by Sarah Blasko and Paul Kelly at the 2006 Commonwealth Games in Melbourne.
-Lim also composed segments of the opening ceremony of the 2006 Asian Games in Doha.
+Lim was the musical director of the Australian segment during the closing ceremony for the 2002 Commonwealth Games in Manchester and also directed the record of "Don't Dream It's Over" sung by Sarah Blasko and was produced by Paul Kelly at the 2006 Commonwealth Games in Melbourne.
+Lim also composed musical scores for the opening ceremony of the 2006 Asian Games held in Doha.
 From 2010 and the six years following, Lim was the musical director for the Melbourne Cup Opening Ceremonies, and was the musical director of the 2015 AFC Asian Cup in Melbourne.
 Lim also continued these successes globally, where was an arranger for the 2014 Commonwealth Games in Glasgow.

 More recently, Lim has worked on National Sporting Event entertainment such as musically directing the 2020 AFL Grand Final and 2021 AFL Grand Final half time show, in which he also arranged for and conducted the Queensland Symphony Orchestra in 2020.
 Lim was also the musical director for the 2020-21 Big Bash League season in Tasmania, as well as the musical director and producer of the Opening entertainment for the 2021 Australian Open and 2022 Australian Open Women's Semi and Grand Final.